bitwarden/help/_articles/hosting/install-on-premise.md

 SQL Server requires that Docker be allocated with a minimum of 4 GB of RAM.
 By default, Docker on **macOS and Windows** only has 2 GB of RAM allocated.
 To adjust this, simply go to Docker (click on the docker icon) &rarr; Preferences &rarr; Advanced.
 Change the slider to 4 GB (or more), save, and restart Docker.
 You can read more about this at [https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker#requirements](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker#requirements){:target="_blank"}.

 The default docker settings on **Linux** should be ok, but still requires that the host machine have a minimum of 3.25 GB of RAM.

+{% note %}
+A future SQL Server update is planned to reduce this RAM requirement by at least 50%.
+{% endnote %}

 ## Install bitwarden